jessepav/libgdx-wiki-old/My-First-Triangle-(Example).md

 Again, we'll have to reference these files in our project settings.
 Right-click on the my-first-triangle-android folder and select Properties.
 Under the Java Build Path section, go to the Libraries tab.
 Click Add JARs... and navigate to my-first-triangle-android/libs and select `gdx-backend-android.jar` and `gdx.jar`.

-We need to be able to reference the libgdx classes and also our previous project.
+We need to be able to reference the libGDX classes and also our previous project.
 While still in the Java Build Path screen, go to the Projects tab and click Add... and add the `my-first-triangle` project we created earlier.

 The last task remaining is to modify our Activity to act as the Android entry point into the game code we wrote earlier.
 In the Package Explorer view, go into the `MyFirstTriangleAndroid` class and replace the contents with the following: